clane9/fmri-codecs/src/fmri_codecs/datasets/README.md

 ### 2. Generate dataset splits

 As of 2025-11-11, there are 71 preprocessed datasets available at `s3://openneuro-derivatives` with a total of 9373 fMRI runs.
-We include datasets with total number of runs between 20 and 200, and then split datasets into train/test so that each split contains roughly equal number of runs.
+We include datasets with at least 20 subjects, and include runs with between 100 and 300 TRs.
+This leaves 30 datasets after filtering.
+We randomly split the datasets into a 50/50 train/test split.
+For each dataset, we include 20 random subjects and one run per subject.

 ```bash
 uv run python src/fmri_codecs/benchmark/make_openneuro_splits.py